 I don’t know if you can ever completely reach Zero.
 You can’t completely unlearn what you have learned.
 And you can’t prevent yourself from continuing to learn and explore.
 But I made the best attempt I knew how to make.
 Eventually I reached a place where I could say that my past no longer directed my life.
 It may still be there, an artifact of who I was and where I came from, but I was no longer held back by it.

 Somewhere in the last year, I decided I was close enough to Zero—I had reached a point where I could, with intellectual honesty, pursue Truth.

 And that pursuit will be a topic of posts to come.

 I don’t know that I could adequately describe just how amazing living in Denver was.
-I expected good times, but I was not prepared for how great food, culture, fashion and life is there.
 I also had/made some great friends there.
 I had always thought of it as Colorado Springs, but bigger and norther—I was the wrong-est. ↩

 How’s that sentence for comma overuse? ↩